tomtsagk/rue/README.md

     make assetdir=

-This last one will put a self-contained build at `build/native/out`.
+This will put a self-contained build at `build/native/out`.

 ## Build for Windows